If your drone footage looks harsh, jittery, or blown out every time you fly in bright light, ND

 avoid blowing out the image, you need a stronger ND; if you can’t get a bright enough image

-even at low ISO and reasonable shutter, you need a weaker ND or no ND at all.thedroneu+1
+If you can’t get a bright enough image even at low ISO and a reasonable shutter speed, you need a weaker ND filter or none at all.

 Recommended ND Kits for DJI Mini 4 Pro and Air 3